sbastien14/tastebudz/README.md

 - `index.js`: The starting point for the React application that mounts the `App` component to the DOM.

-- `setupTests.js`: Prepares the testing environment for the application, such as setting up tools like Jest or React Testing Library.
+- `setupTests.js`: Prepares the testing environment for the application.

 ## Backend
 Backend is based on Flask and wrapped in an ASGI application through the Connexion library that delivers automatic routing and request verification based on OpenAPI 3.0 specifications.